 The TARDIS falls through a gap in the time vortex which leads the crew to find themselves in a parallel version of London, England in the year 2006.
 It's a slightly more advanced era where Zeppelins fly overhead and the populace wear special ear pods where information can be downloaded via the Cybus corporation.
 A multi-million pound conglomerate owned by the crippled genius John Lumic.
-Lumic is involved in his own personal business project which involves an alternate version of Rose Tyler's father, Pete who has become a millionaire in this reality and who Rose is hell bent on meeting.
+Lumic is involved in his own personal business project which involves an alternate version of Rose Tyler's father, Pete who has become a millionaire in this reality and whom Rose is hell bent on meeting.
 Lumic wishes to convince the President of Great Britain that his new project which involves the human brain being transferred to a robotic body of pure steel would mean that people need never die.
 A fate that Lumic is facing as he is suffering from a critical illness.
-But a project that the President dismisses as unethical and immoral.
-All the while homeless people on the street's of London are being ...Written by
+But it's a project that the President dismisses as unethical and immoral.
+All the while homeless people on the streets of London are ...Written by

 0 of 0 people found this review helpful.

 Was this review helpful to you?